Thursday, 19 March 2026

 Leading a ride

 There are different ride leadership approaches (or systems) depending on whether you have one, two, three or four ride leaders.
-If you are leading as a team then it is just that; this is especially true when leading as a team of three or four because the roles on the road rotate at every junction to be managed.
+If you are leading as a team then it is just that, a team; this is especially true when leading as a team of three or four because the roles on the road rotate at every junction to be managed.

 Do treat every give way line on the road as a junction and manage it in that way.
-This includes the mini-roundabout with no cars in sight.
+This includes going straight at a mini-roundabout with no cars in sight.
 It is only the left hand turn off a main road to a minor road where you have right of way and you can take the left turn.

 Junctions are where problems could occur or the group might split.
 Applying the rule of slow in and slow out helps greatly.
 Slow in allows the group to bunch up at the junction and slow out prevents separation and allows the ride leader to check for any split.

-To signal riders through a junction ensure the rider responsible for the junction can get there early and uses a calm "Clear", not a frantic "GO!
+To signal riders through a junction ensure the rider responsible for the junction can get there early and uses a calm "Clear" or "Go", not a frantic "GO!
 GO!
-GO!" and use big windmill arms whilst concentrating on the road and a clear hand out and "Stop." if the road is no longer clear.
-Ideally the last rider will shout "Last rider approaching" and then a shout of "Last rider" as they pass the person manning the junction enabling that person to concentrate on whether the road is actually clear or not.
+GO!", and uses a big windmill arm whilst concentrating on the road.
+A clear hand out and "Stop!" if the road is no longer clear.
+Ideally the last rider will shout "Last rider approaching" and then a shout of "Last rider" as they pass the person manning the junction enabling that person to concentrate on whether the road is actually clear or not and them jumping on the back of the group without having to look back for the last rider.

-There are calls and signals the ride leaders or riders may want to use and it is worth clarifying these in advance as there is no international standard.
+There are calls and signals the ride leaders or riders may want to use and it is worth clarifying these in advance if you are using them as there is no international standard.

 • "Easy!" as an instruction on pace.
-This could be from a ride leader on the approach to a junction or from a rider who is finding the pace hard.
+This could be from any of the ride leaders on the approach to a junction or from a rider who is finding the pace hard.

 • "Out" with left hand pointing behind back to signal a move to the right; this is usually used when moving out for parked cars